0

 It is a common misconception that fats are bad for us in that they can cause weight gain in an uncontrolled manner.
 Not all fats are bad and we need certain type of fats for our general well-being.

 The consumption of fats in the right amount is crucial.
 Triglycerides, cholesterol and other essential fatty acids are some nutrients that we need (a certain minimum amount) to function, store energy, insulate and protect our vital organs.
+The fats food group has been classified into unsaturated fats, trans fats and saturated fats based on whether it impacts our bodies in a good or bad way.

 Unsaturated fats are further classified into polyunsaturated fats and monounsaturated fats, which both, when eaten in moderation, can help lower cholesterol levels and reduce the risk of heart disease.